JeremiahKaren/35percent.github.io/_posts/2019-05-30-old-kent-rd-malt-street-development-berkeley-homes.md

 ## Taking the 'social' out of social rent?

 As stated in the [planning committee report], Berkeley propose 35% affordable housing, of which 25% would be social rent, 10% intermediate, with an additional 5% intermediate, supplied with the help of grant funding.
-However, throughout Berkeley's planning application the term 'social rent' does not appear, with the supporting documents, such as the [viability assessment](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!R3Si0Rp49ADxAyylzQ24ww%3d%3d!%7d%7d%7d) uses the term 'affordable rented':referring instead to 'rent' or 'affordable rent'.
+However, the term 'social rent' does not appear anywhere throughout Berkeley's planning application, with the documents eg the [viability assessment](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!R3Si0Rp49ADxAyylzQ24ww%3d%3d!%7d%7d%7d) using the term 'affordable rented' or just 'rent' instead.

 ![](http://35percent.org/img/maltstar.jpg)